RiskyKen/Udon-Documentation/Install Guides/VRChat Creator Companion - Repository/index.md

 1. Read the above info or you are going to have a bad time. ^^
 2. In Creator Companion click ***Settings > Packages > Add Repository***.
 3. Paste in the VCC URL that comes with the package.
-Will be in the text file `VRC CC.txt`
+Will be in the text file `VRC CC.html`
 4. Press Add then I Understand.
 5. Now go back to Projects, select Manage Project and add the package from the list.